 So I planned a trip to Thailand.

-It’s on the other side of the Earth from my home in New York and I found an adventure tour that would take care of my hotels and transportation within the country.
+Thailand is on the other side of the Earth from my home in New York and I found an adventure tour that would take care of my hotels and transportation within the country.
 G Adventures offers trips to multiage groups and many single women travelers take the tours because I believe it gives you a sense of security while still enabling you to have an an adventure while traveling internationally.
 G Adventure tours provided a variety of fun adventures from beaches to jungle trekking, bathing elephants to cooking classes.
 I was roomed with another woman to save on expenses and our guide led us on vans, trains and planes throughout the country.

 Having suddenly and tragically lost my husband I realized there is no time like the present to embrace life so I packed a bag and started a blog to let my friends and family know I was OK.